-Instead we find ones that are confusing or meant to stop or inhibit customers which creates a negative energy in the store.
+Instead, we find ones that are confusing or meant to stop or inhibit customers, creating negative energy in the store.

-Wrong item with sign (Hanger sale sign with a pallet of air conditioners.)
+A wrong item with a sign.
+(Hanger sale sign with a pallet of air conditioners.)

 Doors often tell us it is NOT a good place to shop.